-Most, if not all, registered reopenings are conducted using a shelf registration.
+Reopenings can be effectuated either through public offerings registered with the SEC or private offerings conducted pursuant to an exemption from the SEC's registration requirements.
+Due to the limited size of most reopenings and the time and expenses of preparing and filing a new registration statement with the SEC, most, if not all, registered reopenings are conducted using a shelf registration.
 Shelf registration allows an issuer to act quickly to take advantage of favorable market conditions because the offering can be conducted without further SEC review and much of the required disclosure about the issuer will be provided in the base prospectus included in the registration statement or incorporated by reference into the prospectus from the issuer's current and periodic reports and other documents filed with the SEC.
 Additionally, the prospectus supplement (and, if desired, a preliminary prospectus supplement) describing the specifics of the offering can be prepared quickly, resulting in time and cost savings for the issuer.